wotography/DVR-timeline-version-manager/README.md

 - Hierarchy navigation tracking
 - Import status logging

-## Limitations
+## Troubleshooting
-- Works only with timelines (other media types are skipped)
-- Requires DaVinci Resolve Studio with scripting enabled
-- Version numbers must be in format "v001", "V2", or "version1"
-- Date formats must match one of the supported patterns
+If you encounter any issues:
+1. Check that DaVinci Resolve is running
+2. Verify that scripting is enabled in preferences
+3. Make sure you have selected a timeline in the Media Pool
+4. Check the log file in the script's folder for detailed error messages

 ## Tips
 - Test new naming patterns with a single item first